Coder-World04/Complete-Machine-Learning-/README.md

 ----------
 **Day 40 : Tensorflow with a project**

-In this post we covered the basics of Tensorflow with a project.
+In this post we covered the basics of Tensorflow with a project .

 Where to find Day 40 post : [Link](https://medium.com/coders-mojo/day-40-60-days-of-data-science-and-machine-learning-series-2f1214969836)